 To then secure a spot in my work queue, I require a fabric and supply deposit.
 The project schedule is based on the order in which I receive deposits and the scope of the work.
 Once a fabric/supply order is placed, your deposit in non-refundable.

-DELIVERY OF FURNITURE TO OUR SHOP
+DELIVERY OF FURNITURE TO OUR STUDIO

 The work process begins by removing the old fabric and filling down to the bare frame.
 I check the frame for motion in the joints and repair them, inspect springs and webbing and replace them, if required and I retie coil springs using the traditional method of the 8-way hand-tie.
 Unforeseen condition issues may come to my attention once a piece is in my studio and the old upholstery has been removed.
 At this point I will contact the customer and inform them of the recommended course of action and how much it would cost to repair.
 I then replace the fillings and padding with new materials as necessary, cut and sew fabric components and apply and add any trim as needed.